 This Argentinian Chimichurri Butter Burger is simple and yet amazing in its flavors.
-Plus, I share a pro trick that makes it an over the top flavor experience.
+Plus, I share a pro trick that makes it an over-the-top flavor experience.
+Did someone say butter?

 Here’s a pro-tip I got reprimanded for sharing.

 Ready for it?